Content Moderation

 nothing is billed.

-opts.apiKey or configure engine.apiKeys['openai'] once via createEngine().
+engine.apiKeys['openai'] once via createEngine().
+The inline moderation request option

 Step by step